lmalm123/automation-scripts/README.md

 #automation

-scritps that i used ai to help me create
+This is a script that helps creates new files via the command line. made using ai